 Teaching one to one

-If you want to become a BFA Recognised Focusing Practitioner (and teach or guide one to one sessions), you need to have completed the BFA Certificate in Focusing Skills and be accepted onto a BFA Mentor’s training programme.
+If you want to become a BFA Recognised Focusing Practitioner (and teach or guide one to one sessions), you need to have completed the BFA Certificate in Focusing Skills (or equivalent) and be accepted onto a BFA Mentor’s training programme.
 See below for who currently offers practitioner and teacher training.

 To teach groups you will need to become a BFA Recognised Focusing Teacher, you will have needed having first to completed the Practitioner training, and be accepted onto a BFA Mentor’s training programme.
 See below for who currently offers practitioner and teacher training.